sjhoeksma/restoff/README.md

 });
 ```

 Note: Placed features will provide a more robust reconciliation process allowing the developer to provide their own custom reconciliation process.
-Currently, Restoff always applies Brent Reconciliation.
+Currently, **RESToff** always applies Brent Reconciliation.

 ### concurrency [Optional]